-- S1.29 Fire Equipment and Personnel Access.
-Require adequate access and clearance, to the maximum extent practical, for fire equipment, fire suppression personnel and evacuation for high occupancy structures in coordination with the Menlo Park Fire Protection District. - S1.30 Coordination with the Menlo Park Fire District.
-Encourage City-Fire District coordination in the planning process and require all development applications to be reviewed and approved by the Menlo Park Fire Protection District prior to project approval. - S1.31 Fire Resistant Design.
-Require new homes to incorporate fire resistant design and strategies such as the use of fire resistant materials and landscaping, and creating defensible space (e.g. areas free of highly flammable vegetation).
+- S1.30 Fire Equipment and Personnel Access.
+Require adequate access and clearance, to the maximum extent practical, for fire equipment, fire suppression personnel, and evacuation for high occupancy structures in coordination with the Menlo Park Fire Protection District. - S1.31 Coordination with the Menlo Park Fire District.
+Encourage City-Fire District coordination in the planning process and require, where appropriate, development applications to be reviewed by the Menlo Park Fire Protection District prior to project approval by the City. - S1.32 Fire Resistant Design.
+Encourage new homes to incorporate fire resistant design and strategies such as the use of fire-resistant materials and landscaping, and creating defensible space (e.g., areas free of highly flammable vegetation).